 SPCA has been in Wellington over 130 years and now has pride of place in the old Fever Hospital in the Green belt in Newtown on Mount Victoria.

 The Fever Hospital was originally opened in 1919 for human patients and was open just before Christmas 2013 just for animals.

-As well as space for animals to be rehomed, SPCA’s Wellington Centre, known as the Margaret Doucas Animal Hospital, has a full veterinary hospital providing care for the animals in the community as well as those in SPCA care.
+As well as space for animals to be rehomed, SPCA’s Wellington Centre, known as the Margaret Doucas Animal Hospital, has a full veterinary hospital providing care for the animals in the SPCA, as well as animal emergencies in the community.

 All cruelty reports should be made by phone: 04 389 8044

 If you wish to make an animal welfare complaint, please call our team on 04 389 8044.
 We are available to respond to complaints between 8am and 5pm daily, but you can call us 24/7 for advice and to report any concerns that will be followed up the next day.

 If you have found a sick or injured animal and cannot take it to a vet clinic, please call our team on 04 389 8044.
 We are available to respond to sick or injured animals between 8am and 7pm daily, but you can call us 24/7 for advice and to report sick or injured animals that will be followed up the next day.

 For any stray, found or lost dogs, please contact your local council.

 Do not email or Facebook us to report emergencies.